I just saw this movie in theaters. This review is going to be kind of long, so let me put this in general terms:

 If you're watching this movie because you're intrigued by the story: just know that this 2-sentence blurb from Wikipedia (the one on MyAnimeList is very strangely worded and sounds very bad, honestly) is the entire plot: "The story takes place one day in summer.
 A group of young men are planning to watch fireworks from the town's lighthouse, wondering if fireworks are round or flat when seen from the side.
 Somewhere else, the class idol Nazuna asks the boy who likes her, Norimichi, to elope with her.
 What fate awaits these two in a day that keeps repeating itself?"
 That's it.
 Don't expect much more.

-Overall I'd give it an 8/10.
-Definitely ruined by that horrible CGI.
+Overall it wasn't terrible, but definitely ruined by that horrible CGI.

 Sound: This is what first drew me to the film and it was the best part of it, followed by the art (which would have tied if not for the horrible CGI parts).
 It was slightly disappointing that the image song only played during the credits, and there was one awkward part where Nazuna danced to a slow song for the full 4 minutes in the middle of the movie.
 While the song wasn't bad, its placement and length was; it made me feel like I was watching someone's ridiculous drug-fueled hallucination instead of Uchiage Hanabi.